Cart

 Medium: Digital

-Join Kirk Keeler in this 4-day workshop designed to get you to the right place, at the right time, so you can capture your stunning nightscapes of Yosemite.
+Join Rick Whitacre in this 4-day workshop designed to get you to the right place, at the right time, so you can capture your stunning nightscapes of Yosemite.
 Enjoy learning from an excellent local instructor who delights in teaching, while gaining an inside perspective on the Valley's wonders.

 Overview